dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The augmenting type is marked `abstract`.
 The main library determines whether the class is abstract or not.

+*   The type parameters of the type augmentation do not exactly match the original type's type parameters.
+This means there must be the same number of type parameters with the same names and same bounds.

+    *Since repeating the type parameters is, by definition, redundant, this doesn't accomplish anything semantically.
+But it ensures that anyone reading the augmenting type can see the declarations of any type parameters that it uses in its body.*

 ### Augmenting functions